Korean immigration to Hawaii: Subsequent history

 Within a century the Korean population in America grew rapidly, from roughly seven thousand to about two million.

 King Gojong (1852–1919) reigned in Korea at the time of the first migration to America and played a crucial part in the lives of Koreans abroad.
 Christian missionaries had found their way to Korea during King Gojong's reign.
 By the 1890s, American missionaries were the most influential in spreading Christianity in Korea.
 Dr. Horace Allen, missionary-turned-diplomat, was embroiled in Korean politics and in effect was the representative for American trade.
 The missionaries brought not only Christianity, but also capitalism, Western learning, and Western culture.
 Many of the immigrants had converted to Christianity.

 Protestant evangelism in Korea was predominantly Methodist and Presbyterian.
 The two Protestant groups decided not to overlap their evangelizing activities.
-They agreed that the Methodist mission in Hawai'i would minister to the Korean immigrants.
+They agreed that the Methodist mission in Hawaii would minister to the Korean immigrants.

 Korea's first formal treaty with America was in May 1882.
 The treaty was preceded by America's forgotten "little war" of bloody exchanges between the two countries.
 The little-known episode in American history involved a heavily armed American ship, the Colorado, entering Korean waters and landing its soldiers on Ganghwa Island.
 A battle ensued in which more than three hundred Koreans and three American soldiers were killed.

 The Americans later returned pursuing a treaty, resulting in the Treaty of Amity and Commerce in 1882.
 Among other things, the treaty contained a provision allowing Korean immigration to America.
 The first group of immigrants came from Rev. George Heber Jones' Methodist parish in Jemulpo (Inchon).